openshift/enhancements/enhancements/machine-config/on-cluster-builds.md

   containing object, ConfigMaps will take that place.

-- The extensions for the MachineConfigPool CRDs will increase storage requirements slightly with the addition of Dockerfiles.
+- The extensions for the MachineConfigPool CRDs will increase storage requirements slightly with the addition of Containerfiles.
 This would also cause a negligible increase in how frequently MachineConfigPools are updated by the cluster admin as well as the BuildController machinery.
 However, no major impact is anticipated at this time.